Joaooh/modo-escuro-uniceub/README.md

 🛡️ **Privacy Policy:** Check [PRIVACY.md](./PRIVACY.md) for details on how your data is handled.

 > [!IMPORTANT]
-> This project has been officially approved by the institution, and the dark mode will soon be integrated into the website!
+> This project was officially incorporated into the UniCEUB website on **02/09/2025**. 🎉
-> I plan to discontinue this extension **30 days after the official launch** in the Espaço Aluno.
+> After 30 days from incorporation, the extension will be removed from the Chrome and Firefox stores.
-> Until then, I will continue applying occasional fixes and improvements.
+> However, this repository will remain active as a reference and may receive occasional updates, also serving as support for the official development team.
 >
-> I thank everyone for their support and feedback during the development!
+> Thank you all for the support and feedback throughout the entire process!

 <br>